Acute posterior multifocal placoid pigment epitheliopathy

-Acute posterior multifocal placoid pigment epitheliopathy (APMPPE) is an acquired inflammatory uveitis that belongs to the heterogenous group of white dot syndromes in which light-coloured (yellowish-white) lesions begin to form in the macular area of the retina.
+Acute posterior multifocal placoid pigment epitheliopathy (APMPPE) is an acquired inflammatory uveitis that belongs to the heterogenous group of white dot syndromes in which light-coloured (yellowish-white) lesions form in the retina.
 Early in the course of the disease, the lesions cause acute and marked vision loss (if it interferes with the optic nerve) that ranges from mild to severe but is usually transient in nature.
 APMPPE is classified as an inflammatory disorder that is usually bilateral and acute in onset but self-limiting.
 The lesions leave behind some pigmentation, but visual acuity eventually improves even without any treatment (providing scarring doesn't interfere with the optic nerve).

 It occurs equally between men and women with a male to female ratio of 1.2:1.
 Mean onset age is 27, but has been seen in people aged 16 to 40.
 It is known to occur after or concurrently with a systemic infection (but not always), showing that it is related generally to an altered immune system.
 Recurrent episodes can happen, but are extremely rare.

 Signs and symptoms

 The onset of ocular symptoms are usually preceded by episode of viral or flu-like symptoms such as fever, cough or sore throat (however this is not always the case).
-Patients can typically present erythema nodosum, livido reticularus, bilateral uveitis, and sudden onset of marked visual loss associated with the appearance of multiple lesions in the retina.
+Patients can typically present erythema nodosum, livedo reticularis, bilateral uveitis, and sudden onset of marked visual loss associated with the appearance of multiple lesions in the retina.
 These lesions may be colored from grey-white to cream-shaded yellow.

 Other symptoms include scotomata and photopsia.
 In weeks to a month times the lesions begin to clear and disappear (with prednisone) leaving behind areas of retinal pigment epithelial atrophy and diffuse fine pigmentation (scarring).
 Rarely choroidal neovascularization occur as a late onset complication.

 Cause

-Since The cause of the inflammation remains unknown, with various theories of it occurring as an autoimmune response to a mild infection, or the possibility of it being viral because of the preceding flu-like illness that generally accompanies it.
-It is associated an increased incidence of both HLA-B7 and HLA-DR2.
+The cause of the inflammation remains unknown.
+It is hypothesized that it may occur as an autoimmune response to a mild infection, or it may be viral in nature, as evidenced by the preceding flu-like illness that generally accompanies it.
+It is associated with an increased incidence of both HLA-B7 and HLA-DR2.

 The underlying etiology of APMPPE continues to cause debate.
 The term 'Pigment Epitheliopathy' was chosen by Gass to reflect what he thought was the tissue most significantly affected.
 Van Buskirk et al., and Deutman et al. proposed choriocapillaris ischemia as the more likely primary etiology.
 Indocyanine green angiography (ICGA), and OCT angiography (OCTA) studies have provided support for choriocapillaris involvement.